 Birds you can see here include:

-Canada Goose, Mallard, Teal, Goosander, Great Cormorant, Little Egret, Grey Heron, Little Grebe, Sparrowhawk, Common Buzzard, Water Rail, Eurasian Coot, Moorhen, Common Snipe, Black-headed Gull, Lesser Black-backed Gull, Common Woodpigeon, Collared Dove, Tawny Owl, Common Kingfisher, Great Spotted Woodpecker, Green Woodpecker, Grey Wagtail, Pied Wagtail, White-throated Dipper, House Sparrow, Dunnock, Eurasian Wren, European Robin, Eurasian Blackbird, Song Thrush, Mistle Thrush, Redwing, Eurasian Reed Warbler, Blackcap, Garden Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Eurasian Nuthatch, Eurasian Jay, Jackdaw, Carrion Crow, Eurasian Magpie, Chaffinch, European Greenfinch, European Goldfinch, Eurasian Bullfinch, Eurasian Linnet, Common Reed Bunting
+Canada Goose, Mallard, Teal, Goosander, Great Cormorant, Little Egret, Grey Heron, Little Grebe, Sparrowhawk, Common Buzzard, Water Rail, Eurasian Coot, Moorhen, Common Snipe, Black-headed Gull, Lesser Black-backed Gull, Herring Gull, Common Woodpigeon, Stock Dove, Collared Dove, Tawny Owl, Common Kingfisher, Great Spotted Woodpecker, Green Woodpecker, Grey Wagtail, Pied Wagtail, White-throated Dipper, House Sparrow, Dunnock, Eurasian Wren, European Robin, Eurasian Blackbird, Song Thrush, Mistle Thrush, Redwing, Eurasian Reed Warbler, Blackcap, Garden Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Eurasian Nuthatch, Eurasian Jay, Jackdaw, Carrion Crow, Eurasian Magpie, Chaffinch, European Greenfinch, European Goldfinch, Eurasian Bullfinch, Eurasian Linnet, Common Reed Bunting

 Other Wildlife

 The reserve is also excellent to see other wildlife.
 The reserve is well known for its foxes who sometimes make themselves appear by wandering around the open grasslands and past the two reserve hides.
 The reserve also has the typical grey squirrels and rabbits.